 Some grapes are seedless, while others have seeds, some of which are edible.
-Grape vines can also be used as an ornamental part of landscaping, when used as screen plants or on trellises.
-Grape cultivar, which is the act of cultivating the fruit, may be American, European or French hybrid.
+Grape vines can also be used as an ornamental part of landscaping when used as screen plants or on trellises.
+The grape cultivar, which is the act of cultivating the fruit, maybe American, European or French hybrid.

 Some cultivars make better table grapes, while other types of grapes are more suitable for making wines.
 The majority of U.S. grapes, of which there are 50 different species, are grown in California, due to the warm and moist climate.

 There are three colors of grapes, which are green, red or blue-black and six different kinds.
-Green grapes include Perlette grapes and Thompson grapes; red grapes include Flame grapes and Ruby grapes; and blue-blacks include Fantasy grapes and Exotic grapes.
+Green grapes include Perlette grapes and Thompson grapes; red grapes include Flame grapes and Ruby grapes, and blue-blacks include Fantasy grapes and Exotic grapes.
 American grape varieties include Concord, Delaware, Isabella and Niagara.
-European grape varieties include Ribeir, Tokay and Thompson seedless.
-American grapes are generally larger, but contain seeds.
+European grape varieties include Ribeiro, Tokay, and Thompson Seedless.
+American grapes are generally larger but contain seeds.